Lou Barletta

 As mayor, he came to prominence due to a high-profile immigration ordinance.
 During his tenure, he challenged longtime Democratic incumbent Paul Kanjorski of the 11th congressional district three times, eventually defeating him in 2010.
 Barletta was re-elected three times to serve in Congress.

-In 2018, Barletta was the unsuccessful Republican nominee for the U.S. Senate, losing to Democratic incumbent Bob Casey Jr. by a 13-point margin.
+In 2018, Barletta was the unsuccessful Republican nominee for the U.S. Senate, losing to Democratic incumbent Bob Casey Jr. by a 13-point margin in the general election.
 He also ran unsuccessfully in the 2022 Republican primary for governor of Pennsylvania, losing to Doug Mastriano.

 Early life

 Barletta was born on January 28, 1956, in Hazleton, Pennsylvania, the son of Angeline (née DeAngelo) and Rocco Barletta, who married on September 6, 1943, and were both of Italian ancestry.
 Rocco Barletta helped manage several of the family's businesses, including Angela Park, which operated in nearby Drums until it closed in 1988, and served on the executive committee of the Democratic Party of Hazleton.
-Rocco and Angeline passed away in 1994 and 1999, respectively.
+Rocco and Angeline died in 1994 and 1999, respectively.

 At 18-months-old, Barletta was involved in a car crash, suffering a minor bruise to his left ear and to the right side of his head.
 After high school, he attended Luzerne County Community College and Bloomsburg University of Pennsylvania.
 He graduated with a major in elementary education and made an unsuccessful tryout for the Cincinnati Reds baseball team, having been cut after failing to hit a curveball.
 Barletta then went to work for his family's construction and heating oil business.

 In 1984, Barletta founded a pavement marking company, Interstate Road Marking Corporation, which he sold in 2000.
 At the time of the sale, his firm had grown to become the largest of its kind in Pennsylvania.